Reshaping Church Life

 Congregations should continue to consider how they will support members of the congregation who cannot attend church in person.

 Where congregations wish to participate in responses such as the Lord’s prayer or prayer responses, care should be taken to ensure that these are offered at a low volume to avoid the spreading of aerosol particulates.
-Loud speaking would create the same concern as singing offers.
-Where responses are to be used, congregations may wish to consider strongly urging all who wish to participate to wear a face covering.
+Where responses are to be used, congregations should remind all who wish to participate to wear a face covering.

 Music and Singing

-Church organists are allowed to play during church services; however, the congregation must ensure that this does not encourage congregational singing.
+Church organists are allowed to play during church services in all levels; however, in churches in areas under levels 2-4 the congregation must ensure that this does not encourage congregational singing.
 Church organists who wish to access their church building to practice or prepare for a service should discuss their needs with the local congregation and ensure that the principles relating to hygiene contained within this guidance document are followed.

-In churches that have been approved to open and are not in enhanced level 4 areas, communion is able to be celebrated.
+In churches that have been approved to open, communion is able to be celebrated.
 However, the traditional arrangements of passing a plate/tray of elements or by intinction are not permitted.

 Congregations will need to think about how the elements will be distributed to prevent cross-contamination and how physical distancing will be maintained when serving the elements.
 The use of the common cup is not permitted except for the celebrant.
 Similarly, the passing of plates or trays from individual to individual is not permitted.
 If congregations are celebrating communion then disposable individual cups should be used as most church building(s) will struggle to safely clean and disinfect large numbers of individual glasses.
 Congregations will need to think creatively about how communion is celebrated and the elements shared.
 One solution may be individual disposable glasses with a piece of bread on small disposable plates that could be collected by individuals from a table.